apollographql/apollo-client/.api-reports/api-report-react_hooks.md

 }

 // Warning: (ae-forgotten-export) The symbol "BackgroundQueryHookOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "NoInfer" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "LegacyNoInfer" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-type BackgroundQueryHookOptionsNoInfer<TData, TVariables extends OperationVariables> = BackgroundQueryHookOptions<NoInfer<TData>, NoInfer<TVariables>>;
+type BackgroundQueryHookOptionsNoInfer<TData, TVariables extends OperationVariables> = BackgroundQueryHookOptions<LegacyNoInfer<TData>, LegacyNoInfer<TVariables>>;

 // Warning: (ae-forgotten-export) The symbol "MutationSharedOptions" needs to be exported by the entry point index.d.ts
 //